CivicActions/agile-ms/README.md

 time-on-task testing, etc., we continually and iteratively used user interview data to guide our development decisions (USDS Play #12).

-Instead we heavily used qualitative data in order to collect it we asked open-ended questions first so as to get as much unbiased information from the users as possible.
+Instead we heavily used qualitative data (Req.
+4.3.2.2) in order to collect it we asked open-ended questions first so as to get as much unbiased information from the users as possible.
 Our users were parents and social workers who worked with foster youths.